sagilaufer1992/next-app/README.md

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3006](http://localhost:3006) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`